Skip to main content

 Choosing an appropriate instance type

 ElastiCache for Redis (which manages your Redis cluster) supports a wide range of instance types.
-Some instance types are considered “previous generation” and should not be used.
+Some instance types are considered “previous generation” and must not be used.

 Instance types are named based on their family/purpose, generation, any additional capabilities, and size.